Four Reasons to Consider a Cost Segregation Study

 3 Minute Read

-Posted by Randy Eickhoff on Dec 6, 2018 10:12:57 AM
+Posted by Randy Eickhoff on Jan 6, 2024 3:09:00 AM

 Owning a commercial property requires constantly managing costs and increasing cash flow to maximize overall return on investment.
-Most building owners and landlords scrutinize expenses and operational expenditures to run their building as lean as possible.
+Most building owners and landlords scrutinize expenses and operational expenditures to run their property as lean as possible.
 However, many overlook the potential advantages offered from a cost segregation study, a tax incentive designed specifically for commercial real estate owners to minimize tax burden and maximize cash flow.

-Cost Segregation Studies: What You Need to Know
+Why Cost Segregation?
+What You Should Know

 Enter the Cost Segregation Study.

-The Benefits of Cost Segregation Study
+The Tax Benefits of Cost Segregation Studies

 Conducting a Cost Segregation Study yields several significant benefits to taxpayers.
 A professional analysis can help:

-Reduce Tax Burden
+Reduce Tax Liability

 Increase Write-Offs

 Segregating a property's significant assets and improvements also increases the opportunity for future write-offs.
-You'll have the ability to write-off each asset as it’s replaced or renovated for further tax benefit in subsequent years.
+You'll have the ability to write-off each asset as it's replaced or renovated for further tax savings in subsequent years.

 IRS Compliance